benthevining/linfra/docs/iOS.md

 `${EFFECTIVE_PLATFORM}` placeholders at build time - meaning that the paths to test executables that CMake sends to the `test-ios.sh` script contain the *literal* string `${EFFECTIVE_PLATFORM}`, which our script cannot reliably expand (since we cannot know what platform the user selected at build time).
 The solution to this is to use separate build trees to build for devices and simulators.
 This is why there are separate sets of `-device` and non-`device` CMake presets.
 Each CMake preset explicitly declares either the device or simulator platform at both configure and build time.
-Each library's CMakeLists.txt also contains some logic to set the `XCODE_EMIT_EFFECTIVE_PLATFORM_NAME` global property to `OFF` for our testing purposes.
+The `XCODE_EMIT_EFFECTIVE_PLATFORM_NAME` CMake global property must also be set to `OFF`, which is handled by the `limes_default_project_options()` macro.

 ## Utility scripts